The CMMC Compliance Command Center

 Depending on your organization’s CMMC readiness, it can take 9-12 months to prepare.

-CMMC applies to all DoD contractors, subcontractors, and suppliers because they handle FCI and, in many cases, CUI.
+The CMMC program applies to all DoD contractors, subcontractors, and suppliers because they handle FCI and, in many cases, CUI.

 Organizations in the DIB are required to implement different controls and adhere to different standards, depending on the type and sensitivity of the information they handle.
-Assessment requirements also vary by level.
+Assessment requirements also vary by maturity levels, from Level 1 (Foundational) to Level 3 (Expert).

 When Should my Organization Start Preparing for CMMC?